jessepav/libgdx-wiki-old/Controllers.md

 Note that those codes can be different for the same type of controller depending on the operating system.
 My cheap Logitech controller gets code 0 assigned for its x-axis on Windows, and code 1 on Linux and Mac OS X. For mappings and codes found in the com.badlogic.gdx.controllers.mappings package, like the Ouya class above, we’ll make sure the codes work on all operating systems.

 ## Configurable button mappings
 In the end its best to let the user decide how he wants to use the gamepad with your game.
-Writting a simple config dialog that runs through actions and asks the user to press a button is easy to do.
+Writing a simple config dialog that runs through actions and asks the user to press a button is easy to do.
 You can then save those mappings to a file, in combination with the controller name, and reload and reuse them for the next session of that user.

 However, on closer inspection things get more complicated: When your game needs a D-Pad, there are controllers not reporting a D-Pad but four single buttons.
-Some even report their D-Pad as if it were an alog axis.
+Some even report their D-Pad as if it were an analog axis.
 Perhaps you also want your user to freely choose if he want to use an analog axis or a D-Pad.

 A ready-made library for handling all these cases on top of gdx-controllers can be found at the [gdx-controllerutils project](https://github.com/MrStahlfelge/gdx-controllerutils).